longkb/logging/integration_guideline_for_logging_service_in_FWaaS.rst

 	openstack network log create --resource-type firewall_group --enable --event ALL Log_all

-  **Note:** You can test firewall loging with the following arguments:
+  **Note:** You can test firewall logging with the following arguments:

   - **--event <event>** *#[ALL, ACCEPT, DROP]*